TheMatjaz/matjaz.it/content/post/029-lets-encrypt-matjaz-it.md

 protected, but nothing guarantees that the hosting provider is not changing the content _before_ sending it to the client or when the website owner uploads the web pages/files.
 This is why I sign with GnuPG the commits of the website's source code before uploading them to GitHub.
-Same for [signing my Signal fingerprint](/contact/#signal) and for verifying it on Twitter.

 HTTPS is good but does not solve every security problem.
 Please be aware of it when surfing the web.